Get the Facts on ACA Sign-Ups

 Generally speaking: The ACA has increasingly reduced the uninsured rate each year.
 Despite the ebb and flow each year (as plans drop during the year and special enrollment is utilized), the total uninsured rate is at an all time low generally speaking.

-This is true even though marketplace enrollment dipped a little this year as explained below (this happened for a number of reasons, including insurers pulling out of exchanges and Trump’s election and his administration’s subsequent changes).
+The above is true even though marketplace enrollment dipped a little this year as explained below (this happened for a number of reasons, including insurers pulling out of exchanges and Trump’s election and his administration’s subsequent changes).